makersacademy/acebook-rails-template/learning.md

 * Work to be done with CSS to make it look pretty (at least for the first page)
 * Agreed on Mario theme
 * Played around with figma
-* Much more coding than the pas few days
+* Much more coding than the past few days
 * Still need to work on circleCI
 * Redirect with ruby on rails
 * Well done team :)